Symplectically-invariant soliton equations from non-stretching geometric curve flows

 Now consider any smooth flow $\map(t,x)$ of a curve in $M$.
 We write $X=\map_x$ for the tangent vector and $Y=\map_t$ for the evolution vector at each point $x$ along the curve.
 Note the flow is {\it non-stretching} provided that it preserves the $G$-invariant arclength $ds=|\map_x|dx$, or equivalently $\nabla_t|\map_x|=0$, in which case we have \beq g(\map_x,\map_x)=|\map_x|^2=1 \eeq without loss of generality.
 For flows that are transverse to the curve (such that $X$ and $Y$ are linearly independent), $\map(t,x)$ will describe a smooth two-dimensional surface in $M$.
 The pullback of the torsion and curvature equations \eqref{cart.stru} to this surface yields

 with

-where $D_x,D_t$ denote total derivatives with respect to $x,t$.
+where $D_x,D_t$ denote derivative operators with respect to $x,t$.
 Remarkably, for any non-stretching curve flow, these structure equations \eqref{pull.1}--\eqref{pull.not.2} encode an explicit pair of bi-Hamiltonian operators once a specific choice of frame along $\map(t,x)$ is made.